ashmew2/craft-kubernetes-workshop/labs/creating-and-managing-pods.md

 ### Hints

 Use two terminals.
-One to run the `kubectl port-forward` command, and the other to issue `curl` commands.
+One to run the `kubectl port-forward` command, and the other to issue `curl` commands or alternatively, use & with the port-forward command so that it does not block.

 ```
 kubectl port-forward monolith 10080:80